Our Lady J

-Our Lady J is an Emmy-nominated screenwriter, producer and director, best-known for her work on Pose, Transparent, and American Horror Story.
-She holds the honor of being the first out trans woman to perform at Carnegie Hall, as well as the first out trans writer to be hired in a television writers room.
+Our Lady J is a screenwriter and singer-songwriter best-known for her work on Pose, Transparent, and American Horror Story.
+She is the first out trans woman to perform at Carnegie Hall, as well as the first out trans writer to be hired in a television writers' room.

 Early career

-From 2000 to 2010, Our Lady J freelanced as a collaborative pianist and musical director in New York City for multiple classical and musical theatre institutions, including American Ballet Theatre, Alvin Ailey American Dance Theatre, and The Mark Morris Dance Group.
-In 2004, Lady J met Stefani Germanotta aka Lady Gaga at the CAP21 musical-theater conservatory in New York, where she served as an accompanist and music director.
+From 2000 to 2010, Our Lady J freelanced as a collaborative pianist and musical director in New York City for multiple classical and musical theatre institutions, including American Ballet Theatre, Alvin Ailey American Dance Theater, and the Mark Morris Dance Group.
+In 2004, Lady J met Lady Gaga at the CAP21 musical-theater conservatory in New York, where she served as an accompanist and music director.

-Lady J made her Carnegie Hall debut with The New York City Gay Men’s Chorus in 2004, and continued to perform as their pianist until 2007.
+Our Lady J made her Carnegie Hall debut with the New York City Gay Men's Chorus in 2004, and continued to perform as their pianist until 2007.
 In 2008, she returned to Carnegie Hall to perform with Justin Vivian Bond in The McGarrigle Christmas Hour concert.

-Our Lady J toured and performed with pop singer Sia Furler from 2012 to 2014.
+Our Lady J toured and performed with pop singer Sia from 2012 to 2014.

-Lady J released her first studio album in 2013, titled Picture of a Man.
+Our Lady J released her first studio album in 2013, titled Picture of a Man.

-From 2014 to 2015, Our Lady J performed as a guest musician on RuPaul’s Drag Race seasons 6 and 7.
+From 2014 to 2015, Our Lady J performed as a guest musician on RuPaul's Drag Race seasons 6 and 7.

-In 2014, Our Lady J coached Andrew Garfield for Arcade Fire's music video, "We Exist".
-The video is described by Arcade Fire as telling “the story of a young person’s struggle with gender identity,” depicting Garfield as a gender-nonconforming person who is assaulted at a bar, but later finds acceptance at an Arcade Fire concert.
+In 2014, Our Lady J coached Andrew Garfield for Arcade Fire's music video "We Exist".
+The video is described by Arcade Fire as telling "the story of a young person's struggle with gender identity", depicting Garfield as a gender-nonconforming person who is assaulted at a bar, but later finds acceptance at an Arcade Fire concert.